News and Commentary Archive

 March 19, 2024, 12:30 PM

-This event will provide an overview of psychedelic treatments, including ibogaine and psilocybin, for substance use conditions.
-During this panel discussion, an ibogaine researcher, a certified recovery coach with lived experience, and a drug law expert will discuss existing research, potential benefits and risks, ongoing policy and legal reforms, and societal implications.
+This event provided an overview of psychedelic treatments, including ibogaine and psilocybin, for substance use conditions.
+During this panel discussion, an ibogaine researcher, a certified recovery coach with lived experience, and a drug law expert discussed existing research, potential benefits and risks, ongoing policy and legal reforms, and societal implications.

 PANELISTS: